-0723 - Integrated Reading & Writing: Reading I - 3 credit hours at the literal level.
+0723 - Integrated Reading & Writing: Reading I - 3 credit hours

+Introduces students to college-level reading and writing with emphases on reading techniques essential to evaluating information, understanding relationships between ideas, and comprehending at the literal level.
 Moreover, focus will be placed on vocabulary building and the steps involved in active reading.
 Note: Students are not allowed to withdraw from this course as it is a skill-building course.
 Grading: A-C or No Credit.
 Corequisite: READ 0713.